tomgenoni/foundation-testing/components/avatar/index.md

 ---
-title: Button
+title: Avatar
-description: this is a button.
+description: this is an avatar.
 ---

 ```